 All parts of the sword are used for offensive purposes, including the pommel and crossguard.
 A powerful and versatile weapon, the longsword is used for hewing, slicing, and stabbing.
 The sword is commonly held in combat with both hands (although some may be used single-handed).

 The blade of the sword is straight and predominantly double-edged.
 Blades differ considerably in cross-section, as well as in length and width.
 Various hilt styles exist, with the crossguard changing over time to accommodate different blade properties and stylistic trends.

 The longsword appears to have become popular during the 14th century and remained in common use from 1250 to 1550.

 Swords with exceptionally long hilts have been found throughout the High Middle Ages, but these remain rare.
-It was used as a military steel weapon of the earlier phase of the Hundred Years’ War and was intended for wielders wearing full plate armour either on foot or on horseback throughout the late medieval period.
+It was used as a military steel weapon of the earlier phase of the Hundred Years’ War.
+It was intended for wielders wearing full plate armor either on foot or on horseback throughout the late medieval period.

 Types of Longswords

 - Hand a Half Sword (or Bastard Sword)

 Types XIIa and XIIIa

 Type XII typifies the classic knightly sword that developed during the age of the Crusades.
 These swords feature as a defining characteristic a long, wide blade with parallel edges, ending in a rounded or spatulate tip.
 The cross-guards are usually straight, and the pommels Brazil-nut or disk-shaped.
 Subtype XIIIa features longer blades and grips and corresponds to the knightly greatswords.

 Type XVa is the classical two-handed sword of the 14th and 15th centuries.
 These swords have longer, narrower blades and grips sufficiently long for two-handed use.
 In contrast to type XIV, these are more greatly designed for thrusting above cleaving.